eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 9. parent NHG for dataplane refresh<figcaption>
 </figure>

-To immediately reflect the reachability status of ECMP paths and prevent packet loss, Zebra simply needs to push the two NHGs (73, 74) into the data plane.
+To immediately reflect the reachability status of ECMP paths and prevent packet loss, Zebra simply needs to push the two NHGs (73, 74) into the dataplane.
 Following this, Zebra proceeds with route convergence as usual, leaving all dependent NHGs originating from NHG 90 untouched.

 ### Data Plane Refresh for Recursive Route
-Zebra only refreshes the NHG to the data plane for a quick packet loss fix.
+Zebra only refreshes the NHG to the dataplane for a quick packet loss fix.

 ### FPM's New Schema for Recursive Nexthop Group
 We rely on BRCM and NTT's changes.